dgc-network/Learning-Digitalcoin-from-the-Command-Line/A3_0_Using_Digitalcoin_Regtest.md

 digitalcoin.conf  regtest  testnet3
 ```

-To start a brand new Blockchain using regtest, all you have to do is delete the `regtest` folder and restart the Bitcoind:
+To start a brand new Blockchain using regtest, all you have to do is delete the `regtest` folder and restart the Digitalcoind:
 ```
 $ rm -rf regtest
 ```